-A cancellation of regsitration up to and including 10 days prior to the period will result in a full refund minus a \$150 cancellation fee.
+A cancellation of registration up to and including 10 days prior to the technical training intake will result in a full refund less a \$150 cancellation fee.

-A cancellation of registration within 10 days prior to the period, or withdrawing once the period has started, will result in no refund of tuition and fees.
+A cancellation of registration within 10 days prior to the technical training intake, or withdrawing once the intake has started, will result in no refund of tuition and fees.